-Do you want to know how to create a Net Promoter Score (NPS) survey in WordPress?
-Unlike a traditional satisfaction survey you can create using a Likert Scale, an NPS survey helps you to better gauge customer loyalty and make your business more successful.
+Wondering how to create an NPS survey form in WordPress?
+Unlike a traditional satisfaction survey, an NPS survey helps you understand your customers and make your business more successful.

 In this article, we’ll show you how to create an NPS survey form in WordPress using the popular Surveys & Polls addon in WPForms.